Raja Ram Mohan Roy: Early life (1772–1796)

-During his childhood Ram Mohan Roy witnessed death of his sister in law through sati.
-The seventeen year old girl was dragged towards the pyre where Ram Mohan Roy witnessed her terrified state.
+During his childhood Ram Mohan Roy witnessed the death of his sister-in-law through sati.
+The seventeen-year-old girl was dragged towards the pyre where Ram Mohan Roy witnessed her terrified state.
 He tried to protest but to no avail.
 She was burned alive.
 The people chanted "Maha Sati!
 Maha Sati!
 Maha Sati!" (great wife) over her painful screams.

 Ram Mohan Roy was married three times.
 His first wife died early.
 He had two sons, Radhaprasad in 1800, and Ramaprasad in 1812 with his second wife, who died in 1824.
 Roy's third wife outlived him.

 The nature and content of Ram Mohan Roy's early education is disputed.
 One view is that Ram Mohan started his formal education in the village pathshala where he learned Bengali and some Sanskrit and Persian.
 Later he is said to have studied Persian and Arabic in a madrasa in Patna and after that he was sent to Benares to learn the intricacies of Sanskrit and Hindu scripture, including the Vedas and Upanishads.
 The dates of his time in both these places are uncertain.
 However, it is believed that he was sent to Patna when he was nine years old and two years later he went to Benares.

 Ram Mohan Roy's impact on modern Indian history was his revival of the pure and ethical principles of the Vedanta school of philosophy as found in the Upanishads.
-He preached the unity of God, made early translations of Vedic scriptures into English, co-founded the Calcutta Unitarian Society and founded the Brahma Samaj.
-The Brahma Samaj played a major role in reforming and modernizing the Indian society.
+He preached the unity of God, made early translations of Vedic scriptures into English, co-founded the Calcutta Unitarian Society and founded the Brahmo Sabha, precursor to Brahmo Samaj.
+The Brahmo Samaj played a major role in reforming and modernising the Indian society.
 He successfully campaigned against sati, the practice of burning widows.
 He sought to integrate Western culture with the best features of his own country's traditions.
-He established a number of schools to popularize a modern system of education in India.
-He promoted a rational, ethical, non-authoritarian, this-worldly, and social-reform Hinduism.
+He established a number of schools to popularise a modern system of education in India.
+He promoted a rational, ethical, non-authoritarian, this-worldly views and social reforms in Hinduism.
 His writings also sparked interest among British and American Unitarians.